tiian/tiian.github.io/lixa/performances/performances.md

 ![Comparison of API Response Time](chart_007a.png)

 All the points in the above chart are related to the 95th percentile values; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
-From this chart, the *traditional* state engine appears to scale better at any level of concurrent threads.
+From this chart, the *journal* state engine appears to scale better at any level of concurrent threads.

 ![Total Latency and Transactions per Second](chart_007b.png)